Private Data Sync

 Here's how it works:

 - Choose a place to store your data.
 It could be Dropbox, Box.com, Google Drive, OneDrive, some service we've never heard of or maybe even a service you set up on your own.
-The key is it should have capabilities to sync data like these popular services already do.
+The key is it should have capabilities to sync data between computers like these popular services already do.

 How Do I Use It?